victorcavero14/OS/README.md

 ## General Description

-It includes a folder for each proyect, it based on UNIX development.
+It includes a folder for each project, it based on UNIX development.
 We used Ubuntu 18.04 LTS and all the code has been written in C.

 ## Author